 This seems to be the basis upon which various forms of Rationalism succeed in being so convincing to their proponents.
-By acting ‘as if’ what you think is true is actually true, you can start to behave is if it is actually true.
+By acting ‘as if’ what you think is true, is actually true, you can start to behave is if it is actually true (and eventually believe it is actually true).
 Even if there is no basis in reality, other than the reality that is one’s own imagination.

 Praxis – the religious behaviour of performing rituals and acting as if your spiritual beliefs are actually representing a reality.
 It can make the beliefs seem even more true; so much so that to the proponent they ‘become’ true.